aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

-# Docker Images for SAT/SMT-Comp
+# Solver Development for SAT/SMT-Comp

 This README covers the process of building your solver and embedding it in docker images.
-We suggest that you proceed in two stages: build the Mallob example and test it with the infrastructure [you have just created](../infrastructure/README.md).
-Once you have the Mallob example working, return to this README and follow the instructions in the [second section](#preparing-your-own-solver-images).
+We suggest that you proceed in two stages: first build the Mallob example and test it out.
+Once you have the Mallob example working, follow the instructions in the [second section](#preparing-your-own-solver-images).

 # Example: Mallob